What is a Holter monitor?

 connected to the electrodes with wires.
 The small monitor box may be worn over your

-shoulder like a shoulder bag, around your waist, or it may clip to a belt or pocket.
+shoulder like a shoulder bag, around your waist, or it may be clipped to a belt or

-- Find out if you will have to change the batteries in the monitor.
-Be sure you know
+Find out if you will have to change the batteries in the monitor box.
+Be sure you

-- Once you have been hooked up to the monitor and given instructions, you can return
+Once you have been hooked up to the monitor box and given instructions, you can return

 to your usual activities, such as work, household chores, and exercise, unless your

 healthcare provider tells you otherwise.
-This will allow your healthcare provider
+This will let your healthcare provider find

-- You will be instructed to keep a diary of your activities while wearing the monitor.
+You may be told to keep a diary of your activities while wearing the monitor.
+Write

-Write down the date and time of your activities, particularly if any symptoms, such
+down the date and time of your activities, particularly if any symptoms, such as dizziness,

-as dizziness, palpitations, chest pain, or other previously experienced symptoms,
+palpitations, chest pain, or other previously experienced symptoms, occur.

 What happens after a Holter monitor?